 There is a measure of subjective visual perception when comparing features.
 I have an art and design degree with 35 years of experience.
 Another vision expert’s opinion could differ as beauty is indeed in the eye of the beholder.

-Your decision window with color correct fluorescent is closing fast—or just may be closed already!
+Your decision window with color-correct fluorescent is narrowing.
 Another thing to consider is the length of time you are planning to stay at your location.
 If it’s under two years it may not be worth the expense of LED and fixture conversion.
 If it’s over two years, LED is a strong consideration if it meets your vision requirements.
-Your productivity or reputation doesn’t need to be on the line because of a poor color match or a missed detail.
+Your productivity or reputation doesn’t need to be on the line because of poor lighting.

-Vision fans should consider light as a benchmark for consistent quality that works together with other important factors that contribute to the end result of iwork prep and inspection.
-Some questions to consider include: Can you see the designer's color intention on a work piece or set, is the matt or gloss level even and consistant, is the color right?
+High quality vision fans should consider light as a benchmark for consistent quality that works together with other important factors that contribute to the end result of work prep and inspection.
+Some questions to consider include: Can you see the designer's color intention on a work piece or set, is the matt or gloss level consistant, is the color mix right?
 If others are involved in your process, should they have the same spectrum lighting.
 For example: a dentist and the lab they use for restorations.

-Please feel free to contact me at any time to help walk you through your lighting update process.
+Please feel free to contact Jim at any time to help walk you through your lighting update.
 I can be reached at 888-572-3899.